-Mediation, conciliation, arbitration and litigation are the most common methods of construction dispute resolution.
+Mediation, conciliation, arbitration and litigation are the most common methods of construction dispute resolution in this jurisdiction.
 Contractual adjudication and expert determination are also used.
-The CCA provides for statutory adjudication of payment disputes arising under certain construction contracts entered into after 25 July 2016.
+The Construction Contracts Act 2013 provides for statutory adjudication of payment disputes arising under certain construction contracts entered into after 25 July 2016.
 Otherwise, parties are generally free to agree in contract how their disputes will be resolved.